 The Commission chose not to address the issue of Shuttle's fundamental design.

 The events of flight 51-L dramatically illustrated the dangers of the first stage of a Space Shuttle ascent.
 The accident also focused attention on the issues of Orbiter abort capabilities and crew escape.
-Of particular concern to the Commission are the current abort capabilities, options to improve those capabilities, options for crew escape and the performance of the ranger safety system.
+Of particular concern to the Commission are the current abort capabilities, options to improve those capabilities, options for crew escape and the performance of the range safety system.

 It is not the Commission's intent to second-guess the Space Shuttle design or try to depict escape provisions that might have saved the 51-L crew.